 Additionally, the California Supreme Court clarified section 186.22(a) is not violated by a gang member acting alone but is violated only when an active gang member commits a felony offense with one or more members of his or her gang

 The Gang Member Database

-Police officers will see this registry any time they look you up in their database —even for a traffic citation.
-This also gives them a legal reason to stop you on the street or in your vehicle.
-Surprisingly, some employers and landlords even check the gang member registry before hiring someone or renting them a new home, which means even if you never face criminal accusations, being on a gang database can still be a problem.
+Police officers will see this registry when they look you up in their database —even for a traffic citation, which may give them a legal reason to stop you on the street or in your vehicle.
+Surprisingly, some employers and landlords even check the gang member registry before hiring someone or renting them a new home, so even if you never face criminal accusations, being on a gang database can still be a problem.

-These registries don’t just document your name and photo, but also your aliases, tattoos, vehicles, activities and more.
+These registries document your name, photo, aliases, tattoos, vehicles, activities, and more.
 Many people already in these registries don’t even know it though police are now legally required to notify people they add to a gang registry.
-If you aren’t sure, but believe you may be on a registry, you or your criminal defense attorney can ask a local law enforcement agency if you have been registered as a gang member.
-Those who feel they were wrongly added to a registry an fight their inclusion first with a local law enforcement agency and then through the court if the agency refuses to remove them from the registry.
-If you have been erroneously documented to a gang registry, the San Diego County District Attorney is very open to motions to remove you from the registry.
+If you aren’t sure but believe you may be on a registry, you or your criminal defense attorney can ask a local law enforcement agency if you are listed as a gang member.
+Those who feel they were wrongly added to a registry can fight their inclusion first with a local law enforcement agency and then through the court if the agency refuses to remove them.
+If you have been wrongly added to a gang registry, the San Diego County District Attorney is very open to motions to remove you from the registry.

 When you have been accused of criminal activity related to a street gang, do not say anything to the police or prosecutors unless you have a criminal defense lawyer present.
 Remember that anything you say can and will be used against you.
 As soon as you have been arrested, call (760) 643-4050 or (858) 486-3024 to schedule a free consultation with the criminal defense law firm of Peter M. Liss.